-Nina Harris serves as the Assistant Dean for Undergraduate Studies in the University of Maryland, School of Public Policy.
+Nina Harris serves as the Associate Dean for Undergraduate Studies in the University of Maryland, School of Public Policy.
 A skilled administrator with over 25 years of higher education experience, specializing in developing and administering successful undergraduate and leadership development programs at major universities, Dr. Harris provides direction to all current and developing undergraduate initiatives in the School.
 Additionally, she manages the School’s undergraduate course offerings in Leadership and Public Policy.
 Dr. Harris teaches several undergraduate leadership courses and has developed and taught a graduate course, “Ethical Dimensions of Public Leadership”.

 A passionate educator who focuses on self-awareness, social and emotional intelligence, personal development, and ethics as tools to develop leaders for a pluralistic society,